cran-task-views/MissingData/MissingData.md

     `cat` and `mix`), once the model parameters have been estimated.
     `r pkg("monomvn")` proposes similar methods for multivariate normal and Student distributions when the missingness pattern is monotonic.\
-    `r pkg("imputeMulti")`, and `r pkg("MMDai")` extend
-    these methods by using an EM approach to fit different mixtures of multivariate missing data for
-    categorical data. `r pkg("RMixtCompIO")` is a
+    `r pkg("imputeMulti")`, and `r pkg("MMDai")` extend these methods by using an EM approach to fit different mixtures of multivariate missing data for categorical data. `r pkg("RMixtCompIO")` is a complete library of mixture models that handles missing data and is based on the C++ library `MixtComp`.
-    complete library of mixture models that handles missing data and is based on the C++ library `MixtComp`.
-It can be used in combination with `r pkg("RMixtCompUtilities")`, which provides various graphical, getter, and utility functions.\
+    It can be used in combination with `r pkg("RMixtCompUtilities")`, which provides various graphical, getters, and utility functions.\
     Hierarchical Gaussian and probit models with missing covariate values are implemented in `r pkg("ppmSuite")`. `r pkg("PReMiuM")` implements Dirichlet process mixture models (regression models linking the response to